flintlib/arb/doc/source/using.rst

 A ball implementation of a predicate
 `f : \mathbb{R} \to \{\operatorname{True}, \operatorname{False}\}`
-would need to be able to return a third result indicating that the result could be either True or False.
+would need to be able to return a third logical value indicating that the result could be either True or False.
 In most cases, predicates in Arb are implemented as functions that return the *int* value 1 to indicate that the